-Along with reimbursement for medical expenses and wages you lost because you could not work, you may also obtain compensation for wages you would have earned in the future were it not for your debilitating injury.
+Along with the reimbursement for medical expenses and wages, you lost because you could not work, you may also obtain compensation for wages you would have earned in the future were it not for your debilitating injury.

-The court will calculate your amount of lost future earnings by considering many variables, and the process can be complex.
+The court will calculate your lost future earnings by considering many variables, which can be complex.
 You will need the skills and knowledge of an experienced personal injury attorney to help you get the most you can.

 Factors Used to Calculate Lost Future Earnings